wine-uoc/wine-kube-cluster/README.md

 sudo kubeadm reset
 ```

-# Deploy an image hosted at docker hub.
+# Deploy an image hosted at docker hub

 consider we have a yaml file specifying the deployment and pointing to the docker hub image.
 For example see

 https://github.com/wine-uoc/wine-kube-cluster/tree/master/sample-deployment/kubernetes